Book Translation Services

 Everything else — publishing, marketing, pricing, distribution — stays fully in your control as the author.

-Why don’t you handle the editing yourself?
+Do you handle editing yourself?

-Editing is a mandatory part of the translation process, and I’ll manage the entire workflow — including communication with the editor — so you receive a polished, ready-to-publish manuscript.
+Editing is a mandatory part of the translation process, and I’ll manage the entire workflow (including communication with the editor) so you receive a polished, ready-to-publish manuscript.

 If you already have a translated and edited version of your book and just need a final proofread, I’m happy to help make sure everything is clean and publication-ready.